14thommi/Conundrum_2/Conundrum 2/README.md

 Good luck - I hear there are stacks of clever ways to go about it!

-### Solution Details by Zone
+## Solution Details: by Zone in Project
 #### Import Data
 1. Imported CSV files and unioned together (Years 2015 with 2016)

 #### Tableau
 1. Inserting "Prepare" recipe in case I want to clean the data prior to exporting to Tableau
-2. Inserted "Export to Folder" recipe to export using the ["Tableau Hyper Format" plugin] (https://www.dataiku.com/product/plugins/tableau-hyper-export)
+2. Inserted "Export to Folder" recipe to export using the ["Tableau Hyper Format" plugin](https://www.dataiku.com/product/plugins/tableau-hyper-export)
 3. Selected "Other exports"
 4. Selected "Upload to Tableau Server (Hyper)" under "Exporters"
 5. Completed connection details